gordon-cs/cplusplus-unittest/README.md

         INFO: Build completed successfully, XX total actions

     If you run it again, it should be very fast.
+    If you run it again without changing any files, it will print "(cached) PASSED"
+    to indicate that it didn't need to do anything.

 If you have trouble, consult GoogleTest's [Quickstart: Building with Bazel] (https://google.github.io/googletest/quickstart-bazel.html).